Job title: Barbara Holley Library Intern, Musselman Library, Gettysburg College

 This position is made possible through the generous support of Barbara Holley, '54.

-If you have questions about the position, please contact Meggan Smith, Research & Instruction Librarian, at email@example.com or (717) 337-7009.
+If you have questions about the position, please contact Meggan Smith, Research, Instruction, and Reference Services Librarian, at firstname.lastname@example.org or (717) 337-7009.